python-babel/django-babel/README.txt

  * A message extraction plugin for Django templates.
  * A middleware class that adds the Babel `Locale` object to requests.
+ * A set of template tags for date and number formatting.

 For more information please visit the wiki page for this package: